Tommahawk65/MS3/TESTING.md

 ##### Lighthouse Testing

-- As mentioned above I chose to revert to .jpg images to ensure compatibility.
+- As mentioned above, I chose to revert to .jpg images to ensure compatibility.
 My largest file is a background image in my .css folder.
 I was not able to find a way to create a dual image system that checked compatibility.
-This slightly lowered my score.
+This slightly lowered my score, however my pages were still nearly all green in all of my testing.

 ##### General Testing